asterics/FLipMouse/Documentation/Fabrication/rp2040_preparation/README.md

 # Scope

-FLipMouse and FLipPad use from version 3 onward an __Arduino Nano RP2040 Connect__ platform.
+The FLipMouse Version 3 uses an __Arduino Nano RP2040 Connect__ platform.
+(Maybe in the future there will be also FlipPad/FABI versions using the Arduino Nano RP2040 Connect).

-The big advantage over the TeensyLC from version 2, this controller has much more RAM & ROM and already contains the ESP32, which is used for the Bluetooth connectivity.
+This controller has much more RAM & ROM and already contains the ESP32, which is used for the Bluetooth connectivity.

-To fully use the update procedures from the WebGUI, the Arduino needs to be programmed initially:
+To fully use the update procedures from the WebGUI, the Arduino Nano RP2040 Connect needs to be programmed initially:

 * __esp32_addon_bootloader:__ Bootloader Code to update the ESP32 BLE Mouse/Keyboard firmware without esptool.py
 * __esp32_mouse_keyboard:__ Program the BLE HID over GATT firmware